9999years/tex-report/scraps.md

 One of the things I want to talk about here is "why is this such a hard problem?"

+## Textecca

+I've been frustrated with the typesetting system/macro programming language TeX for about five years now, and although my opinions on *how* TeX should change and *what* a future system to replace it should look like have varied over the years, I've never felt really satisfied with TeX.

+Let's look at some of the things TeX does well and poorly to get a better understanding of it.

+I believe that a lot of the ways TeX is inadequate today, in 2020, are the result of 1970s software design constraints and the ways that software development has changed since then.

 ## Boxes and Glue

 The most durable part of TeX is the venerable box-and-glue model used for